Asiavision Awards

-Asiavision Awards have been held annually since 2006 to honor the artistes and technicians of Indian cinema and television & is organized under the leadership of renowned journalist Nissar Syed.
+The Asiavision Awards have been held annually since 2006 to honor the artists and technicians of Indian cinema and television, and is organized under the leadership of renowned journalist Nissar Syed.

 More than 40,000 people across United Arab Emirates attended the 2012 Movie awards which was held on 9 November 2012 at Sharjah cricket stadium.
 Mohanlal and Rima Kallingal won Best Actors and Juhi Chawla and Shruti Haasan won excellence awards.
 In 2013 Asiavision Movie Awards was held at Dubai festival city, where Mammootty won Best Actor for Kunjananthante kada and Kavya Madhavan won best actress for Bavuttiyude Namathil.
 Bollywood actor John Abraham won Icon of the year and Rani Mukerji won excellence in Hindi cinema for Talaash and Bombay talkies.
 Preity Zinta won Pride of Bollywood award and Karisma Kapoor was one among the chief guests.
 In 2009, the first edition of Asiavision Television Awards started at Sharjah cricket stadium where Oscar Award winner Resul Pookutty attended as chief guest.
 The 4th and 5th edition of Television Awards witnessed the presence of Mohanlal and Karisma Kapoor along with the television celebrities of Malayalam television industry.

 On February 8, 2017, the first edition of Asiavision Radio Awards was launched, where leading Malayalam radio stations representatives were honored.
 Kareena Kapoor was awarded with Icon of India.